mrclancey/mrclancey/README.md

 - 👋 Hi, I’m @mrclancey
-- 👀 I’m interested in JavaScript and Python
+- 👀 I’m interested in JavaScript, C# and Python
-- 🌱 I’m currently learning C#.
 - 💞️ I’m a Computer Science Teacher in Southern Utah

 <!---